| Aberdeen

 also a great dirty city, every bit as interesting as Glasgow.
 The Bengalis

 were friendly too.
+New Zealand

 in the 60’s was a very quiet agricultural country.
 Mum said that it felt